devonestes/personal-website/_posts/2016-05-16-implementing-elixirs-pipeline-in-ruby.md

 ---
 title: Implementing Elixir's Pipeline in Ruby
 tags: Elixir Ruby FP Pipeline
+description: I've been really loving Elixir, and one of the things I've loved the most is the pipeline operator |>.
+You see it in cases like this
 date: 2016-05-16 10:18:00
 ---

 I've been really loving Elixir, and one of the things I've loved the most is the pipeline operator `|>`.
 You see it in cases like this:

 {% highlight elixir %}